opeyemitechpro/my-projects/docs/devops_projects/10micro.md

         ```

-        - [x] Lines `9-21` contain environment variables.
+        - [x] Lines `9-24` contain environment variables.
 Replace the values according to your Jenkins server configuration
         - [x] Uncomment lines `214 to 225` when you have configured your EKS cluster and set the parameters accordingly in your Jenkins server

 ### Jenkins CD Pipeline Script

-??? info "Jenkins CD Pipeline script for the Jenkins job"
+??? info "Jenkins CD Pipeline script for the Manifest Update Jenkins job"

     <div style="text-align: center;">
     [11-Microservices-k8s-App-ArgoCD Manifest Source Code :simple-github: :fontawesome-solid-arrow-up-right-from-square:](https://github.com/opeyemitechpro/11-Microservices-k8s-App-ArgoCD){: target="_blank" .md-button}